ABOUT

 OBJECTIVE 1

 • to address the issue of rural inequality when it comes to creative learning.
 We aim to bring craft education in line with what is available in the urban centres, where there is no shortage of crafters offering small workshops for all ability levels from their own workshops.
-We dream of bringing a new, multi-faceted business to the historic town of Dunblane, to improve access to creative activities in the community and diversify the rural economy.
+In bringing a new, multi-faceted business to the historic town of Dunblane, we have improved access to creative activities in the community and diversified the rural economy.

 OBJECTIVE 2